-Students are responsible for all material sent by and/or stored on the device loaned to them.
-Students accept responsibility for keeping his or her device free of pornographic material, inappropriate test files, or files that may compromise the integrity of Archbishop Carroll High School's network, equipment, or software.
+Students are responsible for all material sent by and/or stored on the device in their possession.
 Archbishop Carroll High School is not liable for any material sent by and/or stored on the device.

 All Chromebooks are monitored by Go Guardian.
-Go Guardian is a software solution that monitors device usage and student activity on Chromebooks.
-The Assistant Principal will be notified of any inappropriate device usage and a meeting will be held with the student.
-Any disciplinary action as it relates to device usage is at the discretion of the Assistant Principal.
-The Chromebooks are the property of Archbishop Carroll

-High School until the completion of the 4th year.
-Students may add applications, music, photos, and videos to their Chromebook.
+The Director of Student Development will be notified of any inappropriate device usage and a meeting will be held with the student.
+Any disciplinary action as it relates to device usage is at the discretion of the Director of Student Development.
+The Chromebooks are the property of Archbishop Carroll High School until the completion of the 4th year.
 Personalized media are subject to inspection and must follow the Archbishop Carroll High School Acceptable Use Policy.
-Students are permitted to decorate their case as long as it is deemed appropriate in the case of lost or stolen cases, students must purchase another case for \$25.
+Students are permitted to decorate their case as long as it is deemed appropriate.
+In the case of lost or stolen cases, students must purchase another case for \$25.

 Archbishop Carroll High School will provide insurance beyond the one-year warranty provided by the vendor.
 The protection plan will also cover the cost of a Chromebook repair in the event of accidental damage.
 This protection plan does not cover for loss or theft of the Chromebook and/or its accessories, cosmetic damage, or damages caused by intentional misuse and/or abuse.
 If a Chromebook is damaged, a loaner will be provided while repairs are done.
 In the event of malicious damage or theft of the Chromebook, the student will be liable for the replacement cost of the Chromebook as the Chromebook is the property of Carroll High School.
-School-issued Chromebooks should be used for educational purposes and students must adhere to the Archbishop Carroll High School Acceptable Use Policy as well as related policies and procedures at all times when using Chromebooks, on or off campus.
 While working in a digital and collaborative environment, students should always conduct themselves as good digital citizens by adhering to the following: